Passphrase Authentication

 3. Users save this phrase and enter it when logging in on new devices

 You can use one of the ready-to-use wordlists from the BIP39 repository or create your own.
+If you do decide to create your own wordlist, it's recommended to use at least 2048 unique words (or some higher power of two).

 Key benefits